 Catherine W. Phelan, Chair

-A concentration in communication consists of seven courses in communication and three courses from a related discipline.
+For the class of 2016, A concentration in communication consists of seven courses in communication and three courses from a related discipline.
 The communication courses include four core requirements that every concentrator takes, as well as three communication electives.
 One of the three electives must be at the 300 level or above.
 The core communication courses are 101, 302, 455 and the senior thesis (500).
 These courses are offered every year.
 Electives in communication are offered every other year.

 The three cognates from a related discipline are selected based on the student's intellectual goals.

 Concentrators are encouraged to identify a discipline that supports their study of communication, for example art, computer science, or public policy, among others.
 Cognates must be at the 200 level or above and cannot count toward a second major or a minor.
 Students will provide a written rational of how their interests in communication are supported by coursework in their cognate discipline.
 Cognate selections and accompanying rationale must be approved by department advisor or department chair.